dmashuda/academic-kickstart/content/post/async.md

 ### 1.)
 The Queue

-The queue is the application the recieves, holds, and distibutes messages
+The queue is the application the receives, holds, and distributes messages

 There are many options for message queues but here are some common ones:
  - [SQS](https://aws.amazon.com/sqs/)